 - Preheat oven to 350°F. Grease an 8" square baking pan.

-- In a stand mixer with the paddle attachment, cream the butter with both sugars.
-Add the egg replacer and vanilla and beat until combined.½ cup (113g) unsalted butter, 1 cup (200g) granulated sugar, ½ cup (100g) brown sugar, 2 tablespoons Bob's Red Mill egg replacer, 1 teaspoon vanilla extract
+- In a stand mixer fitted with the paddle attachment, cream the butter with both sugars until smooth.
+Add the prepared egg replacer and vanilla and beat until combined.½ cup (113g) unsalted butter, 1 cup (200g) granulated sugar, ½ cup (100g) brown sugar, 2 tablespoons Bob's Red Mill egg replacer, 1 teaspoon vanilla extract

-- Add in the dry ingredients and continue beating until combined.
+- Add in the dry ingredients and continue beating on low speed until combined.

 - Transfer the batter into the prepared pan and spread in an even layer.
 Bake for 25-30 minutes.
 Allow to cool completely before cutting into bars.

 Be sure to follow the instructions on the package of Bob's Red Mill Egg Replacer.
 Once mixed with water, the egg replacer must sit for just a few minutes to thicken.